-OIEC provides evidence-based educational programs for students, staff, and faculty that build skills for effectively reducing and addressing discrimination, harassment, sexual misconduct, intimate partner abuse, and stalking.
-Our goal is to improve the campus and workplace culture and foster a welcoming community for all.
+OIEC provides evidence-based educational programs for students, staff, and faculty that build skills for effectively reducing and addressing discrimination, harassment, sexual misconduct, intimate partner violence, and stalking.
+Our goal is to improve the campus and workplace culture and foster an inclusive and productive environment for all.

 Training can be customized to meet specific department, program, committee, or group needs.

-This workshop takes a closer look at the behaviors prohibited by university policy and uses case studies to practice skills for recognizing, responding to, and reporting concerns.
-The reporting process and support resources are also discussed.
+This workshop takes a closer look at behaviors that are considered discrimination, harassment, and sexual misconduct and uses case studies to practice skills for recognizing, responding to, and reporting concerns.
+The reporting process and support resources are discussed.

 We offer sessions to:

-- Undergraduate students – all incoming students in their first semester, booster sessions for all students, student groups, and student organizations
+- Undergraduate students – All incoming students in their first semester are required to attend a session.
+Booster sessions are offered for classes, student groups, and student organizations.

-- Graduate students – offered at GTP fall/spring intensive, within departments, TA/RA skills for inside the classroom, among peers, and interactions with faculty
+- Graduate students – Offered at GTP fall/spring intensive, throughout the academic year through the Center for Teaching and Learning (CTL), and upon request.
+Focuses on skills for inside the classroom, among peers, and interactions with faculty.

-- Faculty and staff – departmental sessions for addressing concerns in the workplace, among peers, and during interactions with students
+- Faculty and staff – Offered throughout the academic year through CTL and upon request by departments.
+Focuses on skills for addressing concerns in the workplace, among colleagues, and in the classroom.

-This is a skills-based training for addressing problematic behaviors and comments.
-It includes coaching and practice on what approaches and responses are most effective, and ways to set the stage for a more positive and inclusive environment.
+This skills-based session focuses on addressing problematic behaviors and comments in the classroom, at work, or among peers and colleagues.
+It includes coaching on what approaches and responses are most effective to address conflicts and concerns, and ways to set the stage for more positive and productive interactions.